 Experienced in what we do

-We have an impressive track record and a proven model that works.
-Since 1997 we have provided this unique solution to combatting homelessness to over 1,500 Companions, many of whom have complex needs.
+We have an impressive track record that our service works.
+Since 1997, we have provided this unique solution to combatting homelessness to over 1,500 Companions, many of whom have complex needs.

 Delivery of significant value